suffolklibraries/sljekyll/testing/confirmation/index.md

 		<h1 class="custom-lh-title f2 pa0 ma0 mb3">Thanks for your enquiry</h1>

 		<p>Thanks for contacting us about our website testing.
-We’ll be in touch as soon as possible.
+We’ll be in touch.
 If you have any questions email help@suffolklibraries.co.uk or call 01473 351249.</p>

   </div>